 A bit of spare time and a spare room.
-That’s all you need to get started boosting your income as a host on Airbnb.
+That’s all you need to get started boosting your income as a host with Airbnb.

 Whether you’re a retiree just hoping to earn some extra income or a millennial who wants to become an entrepreneur, Airbnb can help you realize your dream.